 Looking for tips to improve your customer focus?
 Want your service excellence to be raved about?
 The Ritz-Carlton offers an excellent model of best practices.

-The secret to Ritz’s unparalleled customer service lies in its strict adherence to “Gold Standards” that were established from the company’s outset.
-These criteria encompass the philosophy and values by which the brand operates and include the Motto, the Credo, the Three Steps of Service, the Service Values, and the Employee promise.
+The secret to Ritz’s unparalleled customer service lies in its strict adherence to its “Gold Standards,” which were established from the company’s outset.
+These criteria encompass the philosophy and values by which the brand operates and include the Motto, the Credo, the Three Steps of Service, the Service Values, and the Employee Promise.

-Far from being secret codes, the Ritz’s standards appear on the hotel’s website so all viewers can grasp the brand’s service philosophy.
+Far from being secret codes, the Ritz’s standards appear on the hotel’s website so anyone interested can grasp the brand’s service philosophy.

 The Motto “We are ladies and gentlemen serving ladies and gentlemen” is probably the most famous part of the Gold Standards.
 Employees use this framework to deal with guests and coworkers.
 They must treat Ritz-Carlton guests with dignity and act the same way toward their colleagues.

 With its Credo, the company pledges to “provide the finest personal service and facilities for [its] guests who will always enjoy a warm, relaxed, yet refined ambiance.”
 Employees commit to fulfilling even the unexpressed needs of their guests.

 The Ritz’ Twelve Service Values remind employees that true hospitality results from long-term commitments by staffers who perform their tasks with passion and pride.
 Those values are conveyed in statements such as “I continuously seek opportunities to innovate and improve The Ritz-Carlton experience,” “I own and immediately resolve guest problems,” and “I am proud of my professional appearance, language, and behavior.”

 The Three Steps of Service call for giving guests a warm and sincere greeting using their name, anticipating and fulfilling their needs, and saying a fond farewell, again addressing them by their name.